 What matters for vestibular tracking

 - Resting heart rate over time.
 Trends matter more than single readings.
-RHR creep is an early warning of autonomic decompensation.

 The options